-Previously, NordVPN suffered from slightly unreliable speeds, but now with the full roll-out of the WireGuard-based NordLynx protocol it's one of the very fastest on the market, topping out at a blistering 820Mbps.
+Previously, NordVPN suffered from slightly unreliable speeds, but in our last testing it proved to be much more reliable, and it's one of the very fastest on the market, topping out at a blistering 760Mbps.

 Nord's apps are very stable, meaning you won't be going back and forth to check on it, and you can also set it up on a router to cover your consoles.
 Plus, streaming support is strong so you'll be able to watch pretty much whatever you want, wherever you are.
 However, unlike ExpressVPN, Nord doesn't offer a dedicated router app, so setup can be tricky.

 Although not quite a polished and reliable as ExpressVPN, it's still a close match and Nord's definitely worth considering.

 Sign up now on the NordVPN website (opens in new tab)(opens in new tab)

 Surfshark hasn't historically been as fast as NordVPN or ExpressVPN, but in our last round of testing it came out on top of both – you can certainly rely on it not to slow your Wi-Fi to a crawl.

 Its network of 3,200 servers is ample, but the biggest draw is the combination of unlimited connections plus a sub-$2.50 price tag.
 Both are almost unheard of in the VPN industry, and that combination is absolutely unbeatable.
 Surfshark is simply the best way to get a gaming VPN on the cheap.